-A Personal Study (Essay) will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words of continuous prose.
+An extended writing element will be evidenced through critical written communication showing contextual research and understanding in a minimum 1000 words which is incorporated into the Personal Investigation Component.
 The Externally Set Assignments (Exam) for A Level incorporate two major elements: preparatory studies and a 15 hour period of sustained focus.
-The title of which is received in the January of Year 13.
+The title of which is received in the February of Year 13.

-If you wish to continue studying Art & Design beyond A Level the next stage could involve applying for a one year Foundation course, which is designed to prepare you for entry to degree-level art and design programmes at University, or to immediately apply to degree course at a University or Art College.
+If you wish to continue studying Art & Design beyond A Level, the next stage could involve applying for a year-long Foundation course, which is designed to prepare you for entry to degree-level Art and Design programmes at University, or to immediately apply to degree course at a University or Art College.